 Due to the professional standards required in the humane management of stray and un-owned cats, including those residing in colonies, strict conditions apply in the acceptance of membership to the Community Cat Coalition, and the entitlement to the benefits that go with that.

 Application for membership must be in writing and include all the information requested in the application form.
-Click here for application form or click the image to the right (PDF - 85kb).
+The form is available in both MS Word and PDF formats

 On the receipt of applications these will be considered by the appointed committee of the coalition who will advise each applicant of the outcome of their application.
 All successful applicants will be required to attend an orientation meeting at which time membership will be formally approved with appropriate materials being provided to the new member.